fkarchev/hotelmgmt/README.md

 # Hotel Management System
-A sweet new take on the classic "(insert organisation here) Management Systems" that are a dime-a-dozen on some [sites](http://projects.icbse.com/subject/cpp "iCBSE") specifically intended to raise a generation of incapable coders!
+A sweet new take on the classic "(insert organisation here) Management Systems" that are a dime a dozen on some [sites](http://projects.icbse.com/subject/cpp "iCBSE") specifically intended to raise a generation of incapable coders!
 This is to show them how it should be done.

 ## Platforms
 The application will run on any platform with a port of the GCC compiler.